CityOfZion/neo-api-js/README.md

 npm run build

-Creates two different bundles: One as a node module `build/neo.node.js` and one for the Browser `build/neo.js`
+Creates two bundles: One for node module `dist/neo.node.js` and one for the Browser `dist/neo.js`

 ## Installing
-Each built bundle is a [UMD](https://github.com/umdjs/umd) module and supports AMD, CommonJS, and vanilla environments.
-Developers can create a custom bundle using [Rollup](https://rollupjs.org) or your preferred bundler.
+Each bundle is a [UMD](https://github.com/umdjs/umd) module and supports AMD, CommonJS, and vanilla environments.
+Developers can create a custom bundle using [Rollup](https://rollupjs.org) or any preferred bundler.

 ## Usage